humandavey/athletiq/readme.md

 # AthletIQ

-AtletIQ is a iOS app that allows users to create workouts with exercises and follow them with a built-in timer.
+AthletIQ is a iOS app that allows users to create workouts with exercises and follow them with a built-in timer.

 ## Features